North Carolina Tar Heels men's basketball: SoCon years

 In 1924, the Tar Heels moved to the Tin Can for home games.
 From 1924 to 1938, UNC would go 130–20 (.867 winning percentage) at the Tin Can.
 Rudimentarily built of steel, attempts to heat the Tin Can failed, with ice often forming inside:

 The Tin Can was always freezing [...] they had icicles in the corners.
 To stay warm the electricians put those big-wattage bulbs under the benches, and we had blankets and wore heavy sweat clothes.
 Later on they did get central heat in there, but it was never adequate.
 You couldn't dress there.

 On February 29, 1924, UNC beat Kentucky, 41–20, in the first-ever game of the Kentucky–North Carolina rivalry.
-The 1923–24 Tar Heels squad went 26–0, and was retro-picked as national champions by the Helms Athletic Foundation in 1943 and later by the Premo-Porretta Power Poll.
+The 1923–24 Tar Heels squad went 26–0, and was retro-picked as national champions by the Helms Athletic Foundation in 1943 and later as the retroactive top-ranked team of the season by the Premo-Porretta Power Poll.
+While the NCAA lists the historical Helms selections for reference, neither the Helms title nor the Premo-Porretta ranking are officially recognized as NCAA national championships.
 While intersectional play would not start on a regular basis for another decade, the clash with the Wildcats featured two teams reckoned by college basketball historians as the best in the nation.
 In North Carolina's first five seasons in the SoCon (from 1921–22 to 1925–26), they went 96–17, won four SoCon regular season championships, and four SoCon tournament championships.
 Their fast style of play and stingy defense earned these teams the nickname "White Phantoms", coined by sportswriter Oscar Bane Keeler of The Atlanta Journal, used as an alternative nickname for the Tar Heels through 1950.

 Cartwright Carmichael was the first Tar Heel to earn first-team All-America honors in any sport in 1923, and was again selected in 1924.
 Jack Cobb was UNC's first three-time All-America (1924, 1925, 1926), and was named Helms Foundation Player of the Year in 1926.
 George Glamack followed suit in 1940 and 1941, being named Helms Foundation Player of the Year also.
 Both Cobb and Glamack are honored with their numbers being retired (Cobb did not have a number).